sentubiswas013/Javascript/code/question-02.md

    - **Throttle** ensures that the function is called at regular intervals (ideal for scenarios like scrolling or resizing).

 ---

+### 92. **What are JavaScript frameworks, and how do they differ from libraries?**

+- **JavaScript frameworks**: A framework is a collection of prewritten code that provides a structure for building applications.
+It usually dictates the structure of your code and is opinionated about how things should be done.
+Frameworks provide a lot of functionality out of the box and are generally used to build large-scale applications (e.g., **Angular**, **Vue.js**, **React**).

+  **Example**: Angular is a framework because it provides structure, conventions, and tools for building applications.

+- **JavaScript libraries**: A library is a collection of functions and utilities that you can use to perform specific tasks (e.g., manipulating the DOM, making AJAX requests).
+Libraries are not opinionated, meaning they allow you to structure your application as you choose (e.g., **Lodash**, **jQuery**).

+  **Example**: Lodash is a library because it provides utility functions, but it doesn't dictate how your app should be structured.

 ## **10. Testing and Tools**
 Here are the answers to the next set of JavaScript testing-related questions: